threefoldfoundation/books/content/mytwin/skills/organize.md

 ![](img/organie.png)

-Your twin can help you to organize your digital life
+Your twin can help you to organize your digital life.

 - How can I manage my agenda and time
-- How to organize my digital content so I can find it back and it is nicely organized
+- How to organize my digital content so I can find it back and its nicely organized
 - Manage my circles (groups of people)
 - Edit your content